 With a hesitant nostalgia she opened it.
 Ryan had seen the birth announcement and sent a store-bought congratulations.
 He included a hand-written note.

 Hey, Babe.
 We’re both champions.
-Mucho congrats on your successful plan.
+Mucho congrats on the success of your intricate plan.